goreflect/gostructor/README.md

 1. cf_hocon - setup value for this field from hocon
 2. cf_default - setup default value for this field
 3. cf_env - setup value from env variable by name in this tag
-4. cf_yaml - setup value for this field from yaml (version > 0.2)
+4. cf_yaml - setup value for this field from yaml (version > 0.5)
-5. cf_json - setup value for this field from json (version > 0.3)
+5. cf_json - setup value for this field from json (version > 0.6)
-6. cf_server - setup value from configuration server like spring cloud config server or others (version>0.4)
+6. cf_server - setup value from configuration server like spring cloud config server or others (version>0.7)
-7.  cf_vault - setup secret for this field from hashi corp vault (version>0.5)
+7. cf_vault - setup secret for this field from hashi corp vault (version>0.8)
+8. cf_txt - setup value from text file (by self parsing library version > 1.0)

 ## Validation(optional version > 0.6)

 If you have validate your data you should write in source tag validate after comma and after : you can choose validation type:

 - email
 - phoneNumber8